 rendered by the Legislature are aligned with its strategic objectives:

-government’s actions that are driven by realizing a better quality of life for all.
+oversee the government’s actions that are driven by realizing a better quality of life for

-the Free State, as well as a culture of human rights and public participation through education.
+people of the Free State, as well as a culture of human rights and public participation

-policies, implementation of modern systems and technologies, as well as the development of
+and policies, implementation of modern systems and technologies, as well as the

 The Estimates of Provincial Revenue and Expenditure (EPRE) is a book published along with the tabling of the budget for the new financial year.